Udaya-X2/FreeRealmsUnpacker/README.md

 # FreeRealmsUnpacker
-An application that can extract assets from a Free Realms client directory or asset file to an output directory of your choice.
+An application that can browse, extract, and validate assets from a Free Realms client directory or asset file to an output directory of your choice.
+CLI and GUI versions are both available according to your needs.

+CLI:
 ```
 Usage: FreeRealmsUnpackerCLI [options] <InputDirectory/AssetFile> <OutputDirectory>